jeffh/YACS/README.md

 - **manage.py**: Django's CLI.

 ## Help
-This project is still evolving.
 There are still issues to tackle.
 Go to the [GitHub issues][issues] page to see them all.

 [issues]: https://github.com/jeffh/YACS/issues